JensUweUlrich/ReadBouncer/README.md

 ### <a name="ucase"></a>Use Cases

-### <a name="classifyreads"></a>Classify already sequenced reads
+## <a name="classifyreads"></a>Classify already sequenced reads
 Sometimes it can be useful to find all reads of an organism in a set of reads that were already sequenced without aligning the sequences.
 ReadBouncer offers this functionality by using the `classify` subcommand.
-The following steps describe how to classify all bacterial reads from a Zymo Mock Community that were sequenced on a MinION device.
+The following steps describe how to classify all reads from a Zymo Mock Community to their corresponding reference genome.

-1. Download the bacterial reference sequences of the Zymo Mock Community from [here](https://owncloud.hpi.de/s/di1lwRsvkXAr4XN) and store it in your working directory.
+1. Download the reference sequences of the Zymo Mock Community from [here](https://owncloud.hpi.de/s/ZBIf9x6gkEsXb0A) and store it in your working directory.
-2. Build an Interleaved Bloom Filter (IBF) file from those reference sequence set by providing the necessary parameters in the config.toml file.
+2. Create a configuration file similar to the following one, providing all necessary parameters, file and directory paths in the config.toml file.

 ```
-usage         = "build"
+usage         = "classify"
 output_dir    = "full\path\to\ReadBouncer\output_dir\"
 log_directory = "full\path\to\ReadBouncer\"